-- Shuffle all ingredient cards and place them in a face down Ingredient draw deck. - Shuffle the Chef Assignment cards and place them in a face up Assignment deck. - Place the Common Pantry Ingredient Sheet (or cards) and the Ingredient Glossary booklet on the table for all players to consult. - You will also need a sheet of paper and a pen to keep track of scores. - Choose one player to be the judge for the first round (whoever has the most experience with the game).
+- Shuffle all ingredient cards and place them in a face down Ingredient draw deck. - Shuffle the Chef Assignment cards and place them in a face up Assignment deck. - Place the Common Pantry Ingredient Sheet [Salt, Pepper, Oil, Butter, Flour, Water, Sugar] and the Ingredient Glossary booklet on the table for all players to consult. - You will also need a sheet of paper and a pen to keep track of scores. - Choose one player to be the judge for the first round (whoever has the most experience with the game).